 dreaming of & towards liberated care

 As a queer, disabled, and racialized therapist, my ethics and praxis of care is deeply informed and limited by my lived experience, social location, and vision for collective liberation.
+I hold the tensions of psychotherapy’s undeniable complicity in policing and oppression and psychotherapy’s potential as a container for building radical care.
 I’m especially curious about practices of refuge making, capacity building, generative discomfort, interdependence, and living questions in response to accelerated disability and death under fascism, settler colonialism, and neoliberal capitalism.
-Care, access, and healing must be a collective responsibility undertaken to transform the conditions that are sickening us all.
+Care, access, and healing must be collective responsibilities undertaken to transform the conditions that are sickening us all.

-Anti-carceral therapy offers a container for interrupting cycles of psychological, emotional, and relational harm and oppression.
+Anti-carceral and politicized therapy identifies and interrupts cycles of psychological, emotional, and relational harm that critically engages power, systems, and resourcing, including within the therapy space.
 We understand “symptoms” across mind, body, and spirit as clear expressions of unmet needs, appropriate responses to systemic and ecological crises, and wise protectors of humanity.
+We build towards advocating for and expanding possibilities for care and support beyond therapy, like with friends and family; peer support and community/cultural spaces; fictional, historical, and non-human connections; and movement comrades.

 I refuse to replicate dynamics of coercion, surveillance, and policing.
-I offer support in the forms of co-regulation, reflective listening and questioning, solidarity from lived experience, collaborative problem-solving, creative practices, perspective shifts, mutual aid, advocacy, and relational skill-building.
+I offer support in the forms of co-regulation; reflective listening and questioning; solidarity from lived experience; collaborative problem-solving; creative practices; perspective shifts; mutual aid and advocacy; and relational skill-building.

 Our struggles and our joys are connected.
 Together it becomes more possible to encounter new places of healing and possibility that we cannot reach alone.